PiroHiroPiro/pocket_command_for_slack/README.md

 ### PICKUP

-Get one item from the page saved in Pocket.
+Get one item from Pocket.

 ### STREAMING